Steadsoft/imperium/README.md

-# imperium
+# Imperium
-The home of the Imperium programming language
+## The home of the Imperium programming language

+Imperium is a programming language that emphasizes readability, extensibility, internationalization and pragmatism.